 “The updated firmware demonstrates thumbzup’s commitment to continuously technical improvement, and maintenance of compliance to changing demands from payment schemes,” said thumbzup Chief Technology Officer, Willem Büchner.

-Find this and other versions of the Payment Pebble firmware listed on the PCI website.
+Find this and other versions of the Payment Pebble (as tCR2) firmware listed on the PCI website.